Federal Guidance & Resources for Communities & Businesses in Response to COVID-19

 Economic Development Administration (EDA) CARES Act Recovery Assistance

-The EDA has received $1.5 billion in funding to help communities prevent, prepare for and respond to COVID-19.
+In March of 2020, the EDA received $1.5 billion in funding to help communities prevent, prepare for and respond to COVID-19.
 Given the widespread nature of the pandemic, most communities in the 50 states and US territories are eligible for funding.
 EDA’s coronavirus website has several resources, including an FAQ, a press release on the announcement of funding, and a webinar that details the Act.

-And communities can view this Notice of Funding Opportunity (NOFO) to learn how to apply at grants.gov.
+And communities can view this Notice of Funding Opportunity (NOFO) at grants.gov.

 Small Business Administration (SBA) Funding for Small Businesses - Applications Open Now

 As of January 11, 2021, the Paycheck Protection Program has been reopened for new and returning borrowers, and will remain open until March 31, 2021 or until funding is exhausted.